JensKaiser96/graph_topper/README.md

 - Stops circular references in the graph via native python syntax (node directionality is implied by the order in which the methods are defined)
 - More compact graph definition (define node and incoming edges in one line)
-- Avoids error prone string references (by using method names by default)
+- Avoids error-prone string references (by using method names by default)
 - Retails all functionality of `lang-graph`

 ---